Living funerals are becoming quite the trend. A “living funeral” is just like a regular funeral, but with one giant twist – you’re alive.

 - Have friends and family bring copies of their favorite pictures.
 You can make a photo album for your loved ones to treasure.

 - Set out a stack of “My Special Memory of You” cards.
 Place a basket for people to put them in after they have filled out a card.
 You can purchase these cards here, or simply set out some lined 3×5 or 4×6 cards.

 - Create a legacy or memorial website.
-The website is something that can be added to for years and years to come.
+A website with a memorial “wall” for stories and photo galleries is something that can be added to for years and years to come.

 - Set up a memory jar for people to drop in cherished mementos, photos, letters, or the memory cards.
 This will be a keepsake that you and the family will treasure for years to come

 Did you know that the idea of attending your own funeral has been a staple in literature, movies, and television for years?
 Here are a few famous ones.

 The original “I attended my own funeral” story, Mark Twain’s classic book Tom Sawyer has its titular character playing hooky and camping on a river island with a few friends until the entire town gives them up for dead.

 Upon sneaking into town one evening, Tom overhears some people talking about the upcoming funeral.
 So he convinces the boys to stay hidden for a few more days.
 They carefully plan their return and hide out in the church ahead of time to watch their own funeral.